Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - Stackers for each train size now have their own books rather than all being shoved together

 20:00 UTC 10.12.2020
-- I've missed all of 4:2:1 Solar book, when alligning blueprint grid after update from 06.10.2020 - Fixed
+- I've missed all of 4:2:1 Solar book, when aligning blueprint grid after update from 06.10.2020 - Fixed
 - After previous update, stackers had align to grid checked with some ridiculous values for some reason beyond my understanding- Fixed

 12:30 UTC 13.12.2020
 - The reason beyond my understanding from the previous update has been understood.
 It has to do with changes to blueprint alignment settings in Factorio 1.1.
 Stations too have been affected by it - Fixed

+19:30 UTC 18.12.2020
+(Compatible with older versions)
+- All blueprints containing a 90° turn including the various 90° Turns have been redesigned to actually do so.
+Exceptions are: 1) the entirety of Category B, since it was impossible to do, 2)curved/diagonal blueprints from Category C - impossible or already compatible
+- Solar blueprints have been redesigned accordingly
+- Overall this update increases number of blueprints that both 2 Lane and 4 Lane 90° Turns can be upgraded into
+- Great thanks to An Entire Sleeve for helping out

+21:00 UTC 18.12.2020
+(Compatible with older versions)
+- Added "Wall" book, containing 7 blueprints designed to protecc your trains from natives

 </details>